-To check the reliability and the stability of our findings for the EU subset after the introduction of EMU, in what follows we concentrate on the group of EU countries and we assess the estimate results with respect to different time samples.
+To check the reliability and the stability of our findings for the EU subset after the introduction of EMU in what follows we concentrate on the group of EU countries and we assess the estimate results with respect to different time samples.
 These also allow us to make some considerations on the role played by the European integration process in determining CA disequilibria.
-To this end, Table 3 compares the coefficients of the regressions over three samples corresponding to various European integration deepening steps: i) the full sample 1986-2012 with 1986 corresponding to the ratification of the European Single Act; ii) the economic integration sample 1993-2012 with 1993 as starting date, being the year of both the completion of the Single Market Programme and the ratification of the Maastricht Treaty; and iii) the post-EMU sample 1999-2012.
-See Table 3, in the Appendix.
+To this end, Table 7 compares the coefficients of the regressions over three samples corresponding to various European integration deepening steps: i) the full sample 1986-2012 with 1986 corresponding to the ratification of the European Single Act; ii) the economic integration sample 1993-2012 with 1993 as starting date, being the year of both the completion of the Single Market Programme and the ratification of the Maastricht Treaty; and iii) the post-EMU sample 1999-2012.

-Looking at the changes in the coefficients' magnitude over the three periods there are some interesting findings: i) the REEX coefficient decreases substantially in the post-euro period33 showing, similarly to Sanchez and Varoudakis (2013), a minor role for competitiveness in explaining CA trends in the last decade; ii) the business cycle has a greater role in explaining the CA balance in the post-euro period than in the other two previous samples; and iii) the magnitude of the financial openness coefficient for the periphery countries almost doubled in the post-euro period in line with the stylized facts (paragraph 2, Figure 2).
+Looking at the changes in the coefficients' magnitude over the three periods there are some interesting findings: i) the REEX coefficient decreases substantially in the post-euro period showing, similarly to Sanchez and Varoudakis (2013), a minor role for competitiveness in explaining CA trends in the last decade; ii) the business cycle has a greater role in explaining the CA balance in the post-euro period than in the other two previous samples; and iii) the magnitude of the financial openness coefficient for the periphery countries almost doubled in the post-euro period in line with the stylized facts (paragraph 2, Figure 2).
 Interestingly, the financial deepening indicator coefficient for the core countries is positive and significant starting from 1999.
-This result corroborates the view of Schmitz and von Hagen (2012) that the dispersion of CA balances in the eurozone widened after the introduction of the euro and thus that somehow during the process of financial integration it partly failed to fulfil the predictions of the OCA theories.34 Income per capita, which in the literature is used as a proxy of convergence and catching up, is positive and statistically significant and its magnitude increases over time.
+This result corroborates the view of Schmitz and von Hagen (2012) that the dispersion of CA balances in the Eurozone widened after the introduction of the euro and thus that somehow during the process of financial integration it partly failed to fulfil the predictions of the OCA theories.
+Income per capita, which in the literature is used as a proxy of convergence and catching up, is positive and statistically significant and its magnitude increases over time.
 This finding could suggest a convergence between the EU groups.
-However, as a robustness check we redid the same regressions disentangling the overall effect of income per capita for core and periphery using interaction dummies (as we did for financial openness and budget balance).
-The results, which we do not report for reasons of brevity, suggest a completely opposite interpretation: in this case income per capita is in fact positive and significant only for the core, whereas for the periphery group the coefficient is negative.
-This result is in line with the findings of Belke and Draeger (2013).
+However, as a robustness check we redid the same regressions disentangling the overall effect of income per capita for core and periphery using interaction dummies